nhopkins13/MPGraphics/README.txt

 Neely: added texture components, made it so all heroes can coexist in the world, added functionality to switch between heroes, created blue point light to reflect on other objects
 Gray: made our different camera viewpoints
-Christine: created our trees and lampposts
+Christine: created our trees and lampposts, added spot light

 This assingment took us at least 15 hours